Omni Calculator logo

 What is the Harris-Benedict equation?

-The Harris-Benedict Equation is a formula that uses your BMR and then applies an activity factor to determine your total daily energy expenditure (given in calories).
+The Harris-Benedict Equation is a formula to calculate the BMR.
+Then the BMR can be multiplied by an activity factor to determine your total daily energy expenditure (given in calories).

 Want to start at the very beginning?
 Check the basic calorie calculator!